solo-io/workshops/gloo-edge/gloo-edge/README.md

 ### Develop

-The `wasme` CLI can be used to create the skeleton for you.
+The Gloo Edge Enterprise CLI can be used to create the skeleton for you.

-Let's take a look at the help of the meshctl wasme option:
+Let's take a look at the help of the `glooctl wasm` option:

 ```
-wasme
+glooctl wasm

-The tool for building, pushing, and deploying Envoy WebAssembly Filters
+The interface for managing Gloo Edge WASM filters

 Usage:
-  wasme [command]
+  wasm [command]

 Available Commands:
   build       Build a wasm image from the filter source directory.
-  deploy      Deploy an Envoy WASM Filter to the data plane (Envoy proxies).
+  deploy      Deploy an Envoy WASM Filter to the Gloo Gateway Proxies (Envoy).
   help        Help about any command
   init        Initialize a project directory for a new Envoy WASM Filter.
   list        List Envoy WASM Filters stored locally or published to webassemblyhub.io.